 Here Comes the Sun

-When cool, calm and collected gray meets sunny, cheerful and outgoing yellow, the result is a bedroom that is both welcoming and soothing.
-It doesn’t take a lot of yellow, either: see for yourself in the room featured here, from Great Neighborhood Homes.
-A yellow-and-gray abstract floral duvet cover is just enough color to light up the space beautifully.
+When cool, calm, and collected gray meets sunny, cheerful, and outgoing yellow, the result is a bedroom that is both welcoming and soothing.
+It doesn’t take a lot of yellow, either: A yellow duvet cover and yellow accent walls are just enough color to light up the space beautifully.